DaVoidd/XenTorch/index.md

 ### XenTorch.Data.Separate(x_labels, y_labels, batch_size, ordered:false, validation:false)
-Separates data according into `batch_size` sized groups and returns training and test sets.
+Splits data into `batch_size` sized groups and returns training and test sets.
 If ordered is set to false, the data will be randomized.
 If validation is set to true, the function will also return a validation set.

 #### **Ratios**
 Training:Test = 75:25\